 Most professional gamers rely on 24-inch gaming monitors.

 When it comes to pro gamers, they are all about frame rates, even above resolution.
 The game doesn’t need to look good, it just needs to offer supreme accuracy.
 Luckily, 24-inch gaming monitors are known for offering extremely high frame rates, making them desirable to most professional gamers.
 The quicker the information is shown, after all, the faster the gamer can react to it.
-It may not be pretty, but it certainly gets the job done.
-This is why Tfue uses 24-inch monitors that have 240Hz refresh rates.

 When it comes to pro gamers, they are all about frame rates, even above resolution.

 When it comes to pro gaming, the smallest difference in time can separate the winners from the losers.
 This can even include the minuscule amount of time it takes the head to move from one area of a screen to another.
 Large monitors require users to move their heads often to receive visual information.
 Small monitors, such as 24-inch displays, can allow gamers to take the whole screen in without moving their heads at all.
-And to take care of eye strain problems, make sure you know what the brightness should be for your gaming monitor.
+To take care of eye strain problems, make sure you know what the brightness should be for your gaming monitor.

 For pros, there is no point in practicing on an ultra-wide, 36-inch, 4k 240hz monitor if the tournament will not offer the same experience.

 Human beings evolved with two eyes that excel when taking in an object placed in the center of the field of view.
 The entirety of a large monitor will not fit in a standard field of view, whereas a 24-inch monitor will.
 The size is useful for both gaming and reading text, and the best computer monitors for work also happens to be a 24-inch display.